 At an individual level, enablers to engage with purposeful activity included good health, sufficient resources and mobility.
-This includes accessibility of learning, employment, social or other interactions for those less able to leave the home independently.
-In light of positive associations between goal setting and life satisfaction across the life span, older adults can be encouraged to continue the setting and pursuit of goals regardless of scope, intensity or timeliness.
+This includes accessibility of learning, employment, social or other between goal setting and life satisfaction across the life span, older adults can be encouraged to continue the setting and pursuit of goals regardless of scope, intensity or timeliness.
 Tangible resources to enable participation in activities beyond the home include ready access to affordable assistive aids to accommodate any change in sensory or physical function.
 This may also require appropriate transportation as needed.
 To support purpose as represented by independence and autonomy, broader home adaptations can be introduced to enable older people to age in place.
 These may entail adoption of "smart home" technologies to promote safety, health and function, such as emergency assistance/personal alarms, entertainment, exercise, technologies, automatic light and movement sensors, health assessment toilet equipment, or ambient or artificial intelligence (robots).
 The ability to remain in the home longer will also require ready access to affordable, appropriate and individualised community based formal support and services.
 Further to this is the supply of suitable housing designed to promote independence, security and safety for older adults.